mrkaleArduinoLib/gbj_twowire/README.md

 <a id="begin"></a>
 ## begin()
 #### Description
-The method checks the microcontroller's pins defined in the [constructor](gbj_twowire) for software defined two-wire bus platforms.
+The method checks the microcontroller's pins defined in the [constructor](gbj_twowire) for software defined two-wire bus platforms and initiates the two-wire bus.
+So that, it should be called at the beginning of every corresponding method of an inherited class.
 - The method checks whether pins set by constructor are not mutually equal.
 - For hardware two-wire bus platforms the method ignores defined or default pins.